-The Office of Stewardship & Advancement promotes the doctrine of shared responsibility and accountability as presented by the Vatican II Council and the 1992 Bishops' Pastoral Letter entitled Stewardship: A Disciple's Response (PDF).
-This philosophy is the foundation of every service provided by the Office of Stewardship & Development.
+The Office of Stewardship and Advancement promotes the doctrine of shared responsibility and accountability as presented by the Vatican II Council and the 1992 Bishops' Pastoral Letter entitled Stewardship: A Disciple's Response (PDF).
+This philosophy is the foundation of every service provided by the Office of Stewardship and Advancement.

 - Our Parish, Our People: Become a Steward of St. Anthony of Padua (PDF)